shaloo/docs.arcana/includes/text-snippets/github_config_steps.md

 Copy and save the **Client ID** and the **secret** assigned by GitHub for the newly registered app.
 It will be required in the next step while completing the {{config.extra.arcana.dashboard_name}} app configuration.

-!!! an-caution "GitHub Email Settings"
+!!! an-warning "GitHub Email Settings"

     Make sure your GitHub developer profile email settings are **NOT private**.
 If it is marked private then the [[concept-social-login|social login]] and the [[concept-aggregate-login|aggregate login]] features offered by the {{config.extra.arcana.sdk_name}} will not work due to [[troubleshooting#configuration-issues|configuration issues]].